AirshipCMS/Docs/Schema-Setup-Guide.md

 ---

 ### Land New Templates
-Locally, login to your airship site through the CLI and `airship land` the templates for your new collections and pages.
-Be sure your local files are backed up first!!
-Landing will overwrite any local files (though that is OK, if you are using source code management, since you can just revert to the previous set of committed files).
+In your terminal, login to your airship site and `airship land` the templates for your new collections and pages.
+Be sure to git commit or backup your local files _before_ you land.
+Landing will sync files from the live site to your local development site and overwrite any local files you may have.
+If you are not using a source control management tool, you can alernatively manually create new templates for your site.
+See [Page Templates](https://airshipcms.io/documentation/view/page-templates) and [Collection Templates](https://airshipcms.io/documentation/view/collection-templates) for more on templates.

 ---